slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 People are amazing optimizers and will find any loopholes or gaps to their advantage.
 Few people will help you in a way that is prejudicial to them.

-> *"Show me a hero, and I'll write you a tragedy."
+> *"Show me a hero, and I’ll write you a tragedy."
 -- F. Scott Fitzgerald*

 ### On easy opponents